felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/technical-details.md

 position: 9
 layout: documentation
 meta:
-  title: Technical Details | iKentoo by Lightspeed | HubRise
+  title: Technical Details | Lightspeed K Series | HubRise
   description: Technical details and advanced information about the iKentoo integration with HubRise.
 Connect apps and synchronise your data.
 ---